 - Learn how to develop lessons and materials, and see your work used in real classrooms

-Interns will complete 105 hours of documented service to the Highline School District.
+Interns will complete 105 hours of documented service to Highline Public Schools.
 After completion of the internship hours the intern will receive an $1,800 stipend.

-In addition, all of our interns will be eligible for free tutoring in their home language (Somali or Vietnamese) while part of this program.
+In addition, all of our interns will be eligible for free tutoring in their home language while part of this program.

-Our interns will also be asked to participate in our Teacher Circle professional learning community.
+Interns will be asked to participate in our Teacher Circle professional learning community.
 There the interns will build their network and relationships with teachers and other practitioners to help them build their resume and develop important professional skills.